callumacrae/lynx.io/articles/socketio-introduction.md

 When I first started using Socket.io, the Wiki confused me a lot.
 I couldn't find any information on how this whole real-time communication works, so I had to figure it out myself.

+We will start learning by having a look at Socket.io's built-in exposed-events.
+These are events, just like in any other programming language, although you can't overwrite any of them or use their reserved names.

+These exposed events differ are different on the server and the client side.

+Every event consists of two parts: a *when to do it* and *what to do*

 *Note: In this example the variable `io` is socket.io required.
 This means: `var io = require('socket.io');`*

-Socket.io has built-in 'exposed events' on the server side and on the client side.

-Exposed events are utilised exclusively by socket.io and they have their names reserved.

 **Let's talk about the server side ones first:**